davidjguru/the-russian-llulaby/content/blog/books-31-days-of-drupal-migrations.md

 ## 3- Recommendations

 Actually, I guess I could say - in a nutshell - that any work team implementing Drupal-based projects should have a copy of this book available.
 And I wouldn't be exaggerating, I swear.
 I think this huge, extensive and thorough work compiled by Mauricio Dinarte has too much importance and it's quite interesting too.
 This can't to go unnoticed.

+On the other hand, being "Migrations" a topic that actually encompasses and relates to other Drupal APIs, it can also provide quite a lot of knowledge to people in a technical team who want to learn more about Drupal internals: Plugins, Services, Entities, Drush, Debugging...these are cross-cuttings topics in this book and they are also very important issues.
+Maybe you wanna learn more about  that.

 ## 4- Book Information